Travel Tools, Tips and Resources

 My aim is to make this a fairly comprehensive list of resources, sharing those that I have and often still use.
 As such this is very much a living document which I plan to update and expand regularly, so feel free to bookmark this page and check back.
 That said, you’re still always welcome to drop a line directly to me.
 I’m always happy to help.

-Disclosure: Some of the links provided below are affiliate links.
+Disclosure: A few of the links provided below are affiliate links.
 That means that when you shop or book through one of the links, I’ll earn a small commission from your purchase during that visit.
 This comes at no additional cost to you; sometimes you’ll even save money.
 In each case these are products and services that I’ve used, continue to use and confidently recommend.

-Planes and trains.
+Planes, buses and trains.

 If you don’t mind a little extra email, a good idea is to sign up for fare alerts and airline newsletters.
 Deals come and go quickly and sometimes are only made available by the airlines; the best thing about this option is that they’re delivered directly to you.